RIPE-NCC/ripe-database-documentation/README.md

 # RIPE Database Documentation

-VitePress documentation for RIPE Database Documentation.
+RIPE database documentation in Markdown format.

-This documentation is privately built from this markdown files.
+This documentation is privately built from these markdown files.

 # Updating Documentation